Invisible touch: the challenges of anonymity in an age of ubiquity

 Similar breadcrumbs are inevitably left by everyone online so the decision to be anonymous has to be made from the off just in case a clue is left somewhere online that, eventually, someone will unearth to burst the carefully inflated bubble around the unknown musician.

 As one of the Nameless Ghouls from Ghost says, social media is a trap for musicians.
-If you do not feed it, the algorithm works against you and a form of anonymity because less of a reward and more of a punishment.
+If you do not feed it, the algorithm works against you and a form of anonymity becomes less of a reward and more of a punishment.
 So you are caught having to feed it with new posts on a regular basis.
 Much better, they say, to opt out completely and have zero social media presence.

 The scale of the forensics that journalists and fans can undertake today makes it increasingly harder, if not completely impossible, to maintain anonymity.